jaythebusinessgoose/JumpLunky/README.md

 # JumpLunky

-Kaizo-like levels in Spelunky 2.
+Kaizo levels in Spelunky 2.

 Currently includes 5 levels with the following themes:
 - Dwelling (Enemy jumping)